 The brightness is great.
 It can get bright enough for most bright rooms and the brightness remains constant regardless of the size of the illuminated area on the screen.
 This result is in line with the Dell U2515H.

-Decent HDR brightness for the Dell U3219Q.
+Okay HDR brightness for the Dell U3219Q.
 Brightness remains relatively constant across window sizes except when the monitor is displaying small highlights where it experiences a small drop.
-Unfortunately, the brightness level is not enough to deliver the creators intent when watching HDR movies.
-If you are looking for a monitor with better HDR performance check out the Acer Predator X27.
+Unfortunately, the brightness level isn't enough to deliver the creators' intent when watching HDR movies.
+If you're looking for a monitor with better HDR performance, check out the Acer Predator X27.